up9inc/mockintosh/Roadmap.md

 1. Endpoints configuration with only Path matcher
 2. Response with templating
-3. Content-Length that self-maintains, unless chunked transfer (default), some other magical HTTP protocol things (Accept etc)
 4. Log exception if loading server failed

 ## Milestone 3